Preventative Maintenance for Garage Doors

 Twice a year, take the time to inspect the rollers.
 Garage doors are very heavy!
 After the strain of pulling back the garage door, it can create cracks in the rollers.
 Whether they are made of nylon or steel, you should replace rollers every seven years or so.

 An easy and simple step to preserve the life of your garage door system is to lubricate its moving parts once a year.
-Just grab that trusty can of WD-40 that you keep in your garage and spray down the opener’s chain or screw and overhead springs.
+Just grab that trusty can of garage door lubricant that you keep in your garage and spray down the opener’s chain or screw and overhead springs.